Cognitive contact center: Using AI to improve the customer experience

 BY YASIM KOLATHAYIL

-In today’s digitally connected world, customers rely on an omni-channel conversation with the brand.
-For many organizations, the customer experience begins with an interaction with the contact center through both offline and online channels including web, social media, mobile, email, direct mailing, SMS, and other chat apps.
+In today’s digitally connected world, customers rely on an omnichannel conversation with the brand.
+For many organizations, the customer experience begins with an interaction with the contact center through both offline and online channels, including the web, social media, mobile, email, direct mailing, SMS, and other chat apps.
 The advent of voice recognition technologies and Alexa have also accelerated the interaction of customers with the brand.
-While customers have increasingly embraced these channels, according to a recent survey phones are still the preferred method of communication for 54% of survey respondents.
-As reported by the Dialogtech study, 88% of patients, book via phone and 75% of customers look for insurance by calling.
+While customers have increasingly embraced these channels, according to a recent survey, phones are still the preferred method of communication for 54% of survey respondents.
+As reported by the Dialogtech study, 88% of patients book via phone and 75% of customers look for insurance by calling.

 Figure 1-Omni-Channel Interactions between Customer and Brand

 Businesses that rely on proprietary and siloed systems to service customers are finding it increasingly difficult to track omnichannel client interactions.
 In such businesses, the call recording platform, quality system, and CRM do not talk to each other.
 This lack of integration makes data consolidation difficult, which in turn makes it difficult to get a 360-degree view of the customer.
 AI can help.